learn-co-curriculum/phase-3-control-flow-conditional-statements/README.md

 ## Learning Goals

-- Conditionally execute code with `if/else` statements
+- Conditionally execute code with `if/else` and `case/when` statements
-- Handle exceptions using `try/except` statements
-- Use dictionary mapping to handle `switch/case` logic
+- Use statement modifiers to write cleaner Ruby code

 ## Introduction

-In the last lesson, we saw how to use comparison methods and logical operators in Python.
-In this lesson, we'll see more examples of how to use those tools to perform control flow using **conditional statements** with the `if/else` and `try/except` keywords.
-We will also discuss how Python approaches `switch/case` statements.
+In the last lesson, we saw how to use comparison methods and logical operators in Ruby.
+In this lesson, we'll see more examples of how to use those tools to perform control flow using **conditional statements** with the `if/else` and `case/when` keywords.

-Make sure to code along with the Python examples in IRB to help get a feel for the syntax.
+Make sure to code along with the Ruby examples in IRB to help get a feel for the syntax.

 ## `if/else` Statements

-Python has slightly different syntax for writing conditional statements using `if/else` than JavaScript.
+Ruby has slightly different syntax for writing conditional statements using `if/else` than JavaScript.
 Here's a relatively complex `if/else` statement in
 JavaScript: